 Rule II.
 If Rule I FAILS, then break the k atoms into groups with the same base atom.
 Cycle through the groups, replacing atoms as follows.
 If the first atom in the group is a solution of the homogeneous differential equation, then multiply all atoms in the group by factor x.
 Repeat until the first atom is not a solution of the homogeneous differential equation.
 Multiply the constructed k atoms by symbols $d_1, \ldots, d_k$ and add to define trial solution y.

 An Illustration

-Assume the constant-coefficient differential equation has order ${\bf 2}$ and the trial solution from Rule I contains 4 groups of 7 atoms
+Assume the constant-coefficient differential equation has order 2 and the trial solution from Rule I uses the seven (7) atoms